zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/iPhone_Badusb/open-website/readme.md

 # iPhone_open_website

-These scripts will open any website on an iPhone.
+This script will open any website on an iPhone.